Greater Essex Combined County Authority: Early proposals

 After the 2014 Scottish independence referendum, the coalition government of David Cameron pledged to devolve powers to city regions in England by negotiating devolution deals with local councils to form combined authorities.
 In September 2014, Essex County Council leader David Finch called on the government to explore establishing combined authorities for counties like Essex, with the devolution of tax raising powers, funding for social services and other policy areas.
 In November 2014, Finch and the leaders of the district councils in the county council area co-wrote a letter to the government which asked it to begin negotiations with council leaders across Essex to agree an Essex devolution deal, arguing that devolution would bring economic growth and other benefits to the county.

-Negotiations for an Essex devolution deal, or a Greater Essex devolution deal as it also became known, began in December 2014, with Essex County Council, Thurrock Council and Southend-on-Sea Borough Council discussing the formation of a Greater Essex Combined Authority (GECA) with the government.
+Negotiations for an Essex devolution deal, or a Greater Essex devolution deal as it also became known, (Note: Essex is the name of both the non-metropolitan county administered by Essex County Council and the ceremonial county which also includes the two independent unitary authority areas of Thurrock and Southend-on-Sea.
+To distinguish between the two, the term Greater Essex is used for the larger ceremonial county in an administrative context.) began in December 2014, with Essex County Council, Thurrock Council and Southend-on-Sea Borough Council discussing the formation of a Greater Essex Combined Authority (GECA) with the government.
 Finch envisioned the combined authority being led by a county governor, who would have a role similar to the elected metro mayors of devolved city regions such as Greater London and Greater Manchester, though he was also willing to accept other arrangements if preferred by the government.
 All fifteen upper tier and lower tier councils in Essex registered their interest in the Greater Essex Combined Authority, though Colchester Borough Council, Thurrock Council and Southend-on-Sea Borough Council were reluctant to fully commit to the proposal because of financial concerns.